 Mr. Netser: Thank you, Mr. Speaker. (interpretation) Good day to the people of Naujaat and Coral Harbour.
+I send them my regards.

-(interpretation ends) Mr. Speaker, I have a question for the Minister of Community and Government Services today.
-It relates to the Building Code Act, which I raised during our winter sitting and in my member's statement yesterday.
+(interpretation ends) Mr. Speaker, I have a question for the Minister of Community and Government Services today and it relates to the Building Code Act, which I raised during our winter sitting and in my member's statement yesterday.

-Mr. Speaker, as the minister will recall, I wrote a letter to her in April of this year concerning this issue, and I have not received a formal reply yet.
+Mr. Speaker, as the minister will recall, I wrote a letter to her in April of this year concerning this issue.
+Mr. Speaker, I have not received a formal reply yet.
 When can I expect one from her?
 Thank you, Mr. Speaker.